joshcanhelp/budget-cli/README.md

 [Read more about how this came to be 〉](https://www.joshcanhelp.com/budget-cli/)

+**Please note:** I use this weekly to manage our money so I try to keep it bug-free.
+That said, this is currently an unversioned, often-changing project.
+For that reason, make sure to check imported transactions after updates and [let me know](/joshcanhelp/budget-cli/issues/new) if you find any problems.

 ## Getting Started

 This tool is written in TypeScript and targets Node 16 and above but it may work in earlier versions.
 You will need to have Node and `npm` installed (I recommend [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) for this) before following the steps below.